 April 2017 – A responsible charter school law must empower local governing bodies to strategically control charter growth as a tool to increase quality options and improve our system of public education for all students.
 The charter school law should not force blind expansion on already burdened systems and compel the loss of neighborhood school options.
 HB 97 is deficient as it stands.
 This fact sheet focuses on the key problem areas of this proposed charter reform bill.
 For ELC’s full response to HB 97, see our letter to the House Education Committee sent on April 24, 2017.

 Governor Wolf signed new truancy legislation into law on Thursday, November 3, 2016.
 Here is an overview of key provisions.

 Governor Wolf signed new truancy legislation into law on Thursday, November 3, 2016.
 This factsheet highlights important provisions of the new law relating to the rights of families, and obligations and roles of schools, courts, and children and youth agencies.
 Key departures from the prior truancy law are in red.

 This fact sheet, updated in March, 2016, covers the basics of school discipline in Pennsylvania.
 This fact sheet applies to all public schools, including charter schools, in the state.

-This fact sheet provides an outline of the rights of English language learners (ELL) and/or families of students with limited English proficiency.
+This fact sheet provides an outline of the rights of English learners (ELs) and/or families of students with limited English proficiency.